-The first years of math lay the foundation for the high-level abstract thinking required by algebra, trigonometry and calculus that will be encountered in upper grades.
+The first years of math lay the foundation for the high-level abstract thinking required by algebra, trigonometry, and calculus that will be encountered in upper grades.
 In grammar school, the framework for this higher-level thinking is built through input and spiraled review of math facts and concepts.
 Once our students master a concept on a concrete level, the student will progress to mental arithmetic requiring abstract thinking.

-We believe that the memorization of math facts—addition, subtraction, multiplication and division—is essential in building a strong foundation and expect this of each student.
+We believe that the memorization of math facts—addition, subtraction, multiplication, and division—is essential in building a strong foundation and expect this of each student.
 However, the study of mathematics is more than simply committing to memory a list of facts.
-It includes memorization, but it also encompasses learning the underlying concepts that are critical to problem solving.
-Our ultimate goal for math at Adolesco Prep is to produce students who understand mathematical concepts, are able to apply this knowledge in real life applications, and enjoy the study of math.
+It includes memorization, but it also encompasses learning the underlying concepts that are critical to problem-solving.
+Our ultimate goal for math at Adolesco Prep is to produce students who understand mathematical concepts, are able to apply this knowledge in real-life applications, and enjoy the study of math.

 Our choice for Math curricula and resources includes:

-At Adolesco Prep, World History is studied chronologically from ancient to modern times and follows a four-year rotational cycle, in which the student repeats an historical era, but studies it in a manner that corresponds to his/her age and stage of development.
+At Adolesco Prep, World History is studied chronologically from ancient to modern times and follows a four-year rotational cycle, in which the student repeats a historical era, but studies it in a manner that corresponds to his/her age and stage of development.
 This enables students to develop a thorough understanding of the context of historical events.
-For example, the history/geography cycle begins with a study of the “Ancients” in first grade, and then continues through Medieval-early Renaissance, Late Renaissance-early Modern and Modern over each of the next three years.
+For example, the history/geography cycle begins with a study of the “Ancients” in first grade and then continues through Medieval-early Renaissance, Late Renaissance-early Modern, and Modern over each of the next three years.
 The first cycle occurs in the lower stage of grammar where the focus is on memorization and knowledge of facts.
 The cycle begins again in fifth grade and again in ninth grade.

 In the grammar stage of history, students are briefly introduced to each period of history with attention given to names, dates, and places through fun memorization tactics.
 In the logic and rhetoric stages, the student repeats the four-year cycle of the grammar years but now begins seeking to find connections between events by using tools like timelines, outlines, and original sources to examine the motives of leaders, relationships between cultures, and the application of morals to human action.
 Art, music, and geography are coordinated with history so that the student learns about social and cultural developments and how they affected other aspects of the world.